Fujifilm X-T10 vs Nikon Df

 Studio photographers will appreciate that the Nikon Df (unlike the X-T10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The Df is a recent model that features in the current product line-up of Nikon.
-In contrast, the X-T10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T10 was succeeded by the Fujifilm X-T20.
+Both the X-T10 and the Df have been discontinued, but can regularly be found used on eBay.
+The X-T10 was replaced by the Fujifilm X-T20, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T10 and the Nikon Df?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.